 Both IMERG and 3B42 show different levels of overestimation near the Great Lakes area, especially in summer, due to the lack of gauge calibration.
 The spatial characteristics of the error components for 3B42 and IMERG in winter and summer seasons can be further analyzed using the error decomposition approach [38, 39].

-As described in Section 3, we decomose the total bias into hit, missed-precipitation and false-precipitation biases for each product during each month at each 0.25o grid in the study domain (Figure 1), and then accumulate monthly total biases and bias components as percentages of total MRMS precipitation into seasonal scales, particually for winter and summer seasons.
+As described in Section 3, we decompose the total bias into hit, missed-precipitation and false-precipitation biases for each product during each month at each 0.25o grid in the study domain (Figure 1), and then accumulate monthly total biases and bias components as percentages of total MRMS precipitation into seasonal scales, particularly for winter and summer seasons.
 In this analysis, 3-winter-average and 5-summer-average are presented (Figure 8).
 The spatial characteristics of the error components for the 55-month average is not shown here as it basically represents the summation of winter and summer in Figures 8a-d, the spatial distributions of the total bias and three error components with RQI filtering.
 Both 3B42 and IMERG share considerable similarity in their spatial bias patterns, but with different levels of biases.
 One obvious feature in total bias is that the superior performance of satellite products in the central and southern Plains.
 This may be resultant of the gauge calibration in 3B42 and IMERG algorithms.
 Both IMERG and 3B42 appear to underestimate the orographically-forced precipitation over the large areas of mountainous western CONUS in summer and winter, whereas they overestimate the precipitation along the Rockies, Sierra Nevada, Mexican border and Great Lakes areas where MRMS quality is questionable (Figure 2).
 The overestimation is mostly dominated by the enhanced false precipitation detection in these areas.
 The positive hit bias also contributes to the overestimation over some of these areas.
 However, after the RQI filter (RQI=100) is applied, these biases are largely removed (Figures 8 b, d).

 For winter season, the missed-precipitation bias has the largest amplitude (Figure 9a) among all three components, especially for 3B42 at higher latitudes and mountainous areas (Figures 8a, b).
 Missed precipitation might be mostly due to the inability of multi-satellite PMW sensors for snowfall measurements or rainfall observations over icy land surface [41, 42].
 Substantial improvements can be seen in IMERG product where the magnitude of missed precipitation error is dramatically decreased.
 This can be the result of the use of morphing and PERSIANN-CSS in IMERG.
 Compared to 3B42, the hit and missed-precipitation biases in IMERG are greatly reduced, whereas the false-precipitation bias is slightly reduced, which is more clearly summarized in Figure 9.
 The missed-precipitation bias has the largest amplitude among all three components.
 These three components cancel one another, which results in a smaller total bias.
 IMERG displays obvious improvement to 3B42 in missed-precipitation and hit bias reduction in winter.
 However, the hit bias in IMERG is over-reduced in summer, resulting in large area of negative hit bias (Figures 8 c, d).